The Historic Lighthouses of Eastern America

 The preservation of all the onshore lighthouses has been entrusted to Florida Lighthouse Association or FLA and the local societies.
 For the care and upkeep of six historic offshore lighthouses, the FLA has organized a Reef Lights Association.

-The US Coast Guard looks after the navigational aids, while the ownership or sometimes the operation, preservation and organizations of historic lighthouses has been transferred to local authorities.
+The US Coast Guard looks after the navigational aids, while the ownership or sometimes the operation, preservation, and organizations of historic lighthouses have been transferred to local authorities.

 Lighthouses of Volusia County